uc-se-sm26-team23/scrum-project/README.md

 Describe the project in 2–4 paragraphs: the problem it addresses, the target users, and a high-level summary of the proposed solution.
 Include a **high-level architecture diagram**

-The project is a messaging app with secure privacy features, friend request/block features and a group chat functionality.
-It will allow secure private and public chats for real time communications with seamless channel navigation
+The project is a messaging app with secure privacy features, private and group chat functionality.
+It will allow securechats for real time communications with seamless channel navigation whilsts showing online available users.
+It is intended for users of all age and audience that are able to access internet, though user stories largely target a student-professor dynamic.

+*High level architecture diagram currently provided in SYstems Design Section
 ---

 # System Analysis